The Virtual Armchair General

 Rules cover missile fire, close combat, and morale, all emphasizing the actual factors that helped determine the outcomes of Dark Ages warfare.
 But the emphasis is on key characters: The Heroes, Born Leaders, Magic Users, and more of Humans, Orks, Elves, Dwarves, and more.

 Not more "warmed over" Tolkien, WTS is based on Western Mythology ("Song of Roland," "Beowulf," etc) and only the races of the literature are represented.
-The product of years of development and playtesting, no "special, must have" figures are required, no re-basing of existing figures, and simple suggested basing systems are provided for those just starting out.
+The product of years of development and play testing, no "special, must have" figures are required, no re-basing of existing figures, and simple suggested basing systems are provided for those just starting out.
 Rules for monsters include Dragons, Giants, Trolls, Griffins, and more, with special rules for each, including Dragon flight!
 Magic is intended for the battlefield, but its effectiveness depends on the skill of the Magician.
 Fire Balls, Levitation, Animated Dead, Wind Storms, Thunderbolts, and much more can cause fear and disaster to the enemy.
 Not enough skill, and a Magical Spell can go disastrously wrong!
 Magical Swords, Clubs, Armor, and more can also be part of each game, but no two games need ever be alike with all the variables that can apply when building one's army.

-The CD Edition is economically priced at $20.00, plus postage.
+The Print Edition price is $25.00, plus postage.

 Return To Titles List